microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/3-the-cli-module.md

     pub action: Action,
     pub journal_file: Option<PathBuf>,
 }
 ```

 The `Action` enum has one variant for each kind of action we'll need in our program:

--`Action::Add` holds a `String` describing the task being added, like `"buy milk"` or `"take the dog
+- `Action::Add` holds a `String` describing the task being added, like `"buy milk"` or `"take the dog
   on a walk"`.
--`Action::Done` holds the number of the task we will mark as done, so a `2` will cross out the
+- `Action::Done` holds the number of the task we will mark as done, so a `2` will cross out the
   second task in our numbered to-do list.
--`Action::List` will be used to print the task list in the terminal.
+- `Action::List` will be used to print the task list in the terminal.

 Next, our `CommandLineArgs` struct will hold our `Action` enum as a wrapper, along with an optional
 argument *(mind the `Option` type)* named `journal_file`, for when the user wants to point a journal